 When played with the Switch’s own screen, the resolution is capped at 720p.
 Given the size of the screen, it is virtually impossible to tell it has been lowered, but the numbers are what they are.
 The system can also hit 60 frames per second in certain games.

-If Sony’s claims regarding the PS5’s potential are accurate, the console will be able to achieve performance the Nintendo Switch could only dream of.
+The PS5 will be able to achieve performance the Nintendo Switch could only dream of.
 In an interview with Wired, lead system architect Mark Cerny shared that the system would be capable of 8K resolution, despite the PlayStation 4 Pro only being able to achieve true 4K resolution in a handful of games.
-The system will also drastically reduce loading times compared to the PS4, thanks to a solid-state drive instead of a hard drive.
+The system will also drastically reduce loading times compared to the PS4, thanks to a solid-state drive instead of a traditional hard drive.